jlescarlan11/project-krawl/docs/design/WIREFRAMES.md

 7. **Accessibility:** All interactive elements should meet minimum 44px × 44px touch target size.
 Focus states and keyboard navigation should be implemented per UI_UX_DESIGN_SYSTEM.md.

-8. **Current as of 2025-11-14:** All wireframes reflect the sitemap and specifications as of November 14, 2025.
+8. **Current as of 2025-11-19:** All wireframes reflect the sitemap and specifications as of November 19, 2025.

 9. **User-First UX Enhancements (v2.0.0):** This document now includes comprehensive UI states (loading, empty, error, success), accessibility specifications, micro-interaction patterns, form validation improvements, and optimized user flows following Google UX principles.

+10. **Comprehensive Detailed Specifications (v3.0.0):** All components now include exact dimensions, colors, spacing, animations, and interaction specifications.
+Form validation messages, animation timing, spacing system, and navigation button rules are fully documented.
+Companion reference document WIREFRAMES_COMPONENT_SPECIFICATIONS.md provides quick lookup tables.

-10. **State Documentation:** Every page should implement all relevant UI states documented in the "UI States Reference" section.
+11. **State Documentation:** Every page should implement all relevant UI states documented in the "UI States Reference" section.
 States are not optional - they are essential for a complete user experience.

 11. **Accessibility Requirements:** All interactive elements must meet the accessibility specifications outlined in the "Accessibility Specifications" section.
 WCAG 2.1 AA compliance is mandatory.